Updated on

 1. Creating different pages for various functionalities, such as a dashboard, data entry forms, and reports.

 2. Adding blocks like tables, charts, forms, and buttons to display and interact with your SQL data.
+You can add and configure these manually, or simply describe what you need to the AI Co-Builder and let it place and wire the blocks for you.

 3. Configure each data block by connecting it to the appropriate data from your SQL database.
 For example, you can set up a table block to display data from a specific table or a form block to insert new records into a table.